pydio/pydio-doc-admin-guide/2_getting_started/2_8_system_logs.md

 4. **Service**: the service that is handling it
 5. **Message**: what happened with the service concerned (such as stopping, restarting, etc...)

-*You can left click on any error to popup a detailed windows*
+*You can left click on any error to popup a detailed windows*.

 You can directly search the logs by using the search field in the top right corner.